sustainableaviation/Aircraft-Performance/README.md

 2. Install all needed Packages
 ### Run Code
 3. Head over to the [main.py](main.py)  File and execute the simulation
+4. Push the changes into the GitHub repository
 4. Use the terminal and type
 ```bash
 start jupyter notebook